 This instructable will show you the basics of creating your own cheap and easy wireless power mat, which you can use to power your device through the air!

-complete list of components.
+New Update: complete list of components.

 Check out my new project on sending a balloon into space!!